Maurice Foley (sportsman)

 Maurice Hinton Foley (4 February 1930 – 1 July 2013) was an Australian cricketer and Olympic field hockey player.
-He played three first-class matches for Western Australia in 1953/54.
+He played all three of his first-class cricket matches in 1953/54, for Western Australia.
 In 1956 he was a member of the Australian team at the 1956 Melbourne Olympics in field hockey.
 Foley was born in Perth and died in Broome, Western Australia.